annaserba/Resume/src/content/en/about.md

 A frontend developer with 8+ years of experience in creating complex and highly loaded web applications.
 I specialize in React, TypeScript, and modern JavaScript, focusing on performance, accessibility, and user-friendliness of interfaces.

-I am open to interesting projects and collaborations.
-I am ready to discuss the possibilities of working in food companies or startups.
+I'm looking for interesting projects and collaborations.
+I'm open to discussing opportunities at product companies or startups.

+I also know that with the development of AI, it is much easier for experienced developers to learn unfamiliar technologies and libraries.
+I am a proponent of using AI in a gentle and thoughtful manner, rather than blindly generating code.
+Therefore, if I lack expertise in a particular part of the stack or technology, I am confident that I can quickly learn and contribute to the project.